AlecMcG99/dnd-notes/Session notes/Alec/Session 5.md

 Twan - rogue
 Jeff - rogue

-We see 3 devils heading toward the town and decide to head back and try to save the kid we assume they are going to kidnap.
+We see 3 spined devils heading toward the town and decide to head back and try to save the kid we assume they are going to kidnap.
 Tony and Twan stay back
 YanYan tries to naruto run through the trees and took the wrong path, fell and got seperated from the party

 ## YanYans 'adventure'